 From our outdoor rinks to Reno’s new indoor ice rink, make some wonderful winter memories with those you love.
 So bundle up, save room for some hot chocolate, and head to one of Reno or Lake Tahoe’s ice rinks for a day of memory-making.
 Before you visit, make sure to check the ice rink’s websites for health and safety protocols such as mask requirements, reservation requirements or party size limitations.

-Another cool place to show off your ice skating skills in Reno is The Ice Rink at Grand Sierra Resort.
-At 8,000 square feet, there is plenty of room to skate to your heart’s content.
-After taking your turning and twirling, check out the heated pool, hot tubs, fire pits, full-service bar and a full menu of seasonal goodies such as soup and s’mores.
+One of the coolest places in Northern Nevada to show off your ice skating skills is The Ice Rink at Grand Sierra Resort.
+With 8,000 square feet, there is plenty of room to skate to your heart’s content.
+After turning and twirling around the ice, check out the heated pool, hot tubs, fire pits, full-service bar and a full menu of seasonal goodies such as soup and s’mores.
 The Ice Rink is open to hotel guests, locals and anyone else who would like to enjoy some wintry fun.

 Reno’s newest indoor ice skating rink is Reno Ice Community Ice Arena.
 The ice rink is open for public skating every afternoon, and during their evening public skate sessions they dim the lights and turn up the music to create a party atmosphere!
 Better yet, maximize your skate time by booking a private party.

 Reno Ice also offers ice skating lessons, figure skating practice sessions and is home to a hockey club.

 If not everyone in your group feels like skiing or snowboarding but still wants to have some frosty fun, no problem.
 There are plenty of other family-friendly activities to choose from at our Lake Tahoe ski resorts.